- B422, Portland Square, Drake Circus

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-Eva McGrath is a fully funded PhD candidate within the Human Geography Department at Plymouth University (2017-2020), creatively exploring river borders and ferry crossings in the South West.
+Eva McGrath is a fully funded PhD candidate within the Human Geography Department at Plymouth University (2017-2020), creatively exploring rivers and ferry crossings in the South West.

 During her Undergraduate and Masters in Literature at King’s College London, she specialised in aquatic readings of literary texts: studying the theme of water across disciplines, time scales and in alternative forms (sea, river, ice, canal, delta, rain, marsh).